myhavok/ctf-solutions/README.md

 # CTF Solutions

 Welcome to my CTF solutions repository!
-This is what i do for fun! during my freetime.
+This is what i do for fun!

 ## Contents